alexarnimueller/surf/README.md

-# SURF: simple user-friendly reaction format
+# SURF: a simple user-friendly reaction format

 This repository containes example files and code to read, write and transform **SURF files** containing **chemical reaction data**.